 No-fault personal injury protection (PIP) benefits are covered in detail in Chapter 18, Personal Injury Protection Benefits: The Basics and Beyond by Dean Heiling.
-The minimum PIP benefits required by ORS 742.524 include up to \$15,000.00 in reasonable and necessary medical expenses for a period of one year, and 70 percent of lost income up to \$3,000 per month for an aggregate of 52 weeks.
+The minimum PIP benefits required by ORS 742.524 include up to \$15,000.00 in reasonable and necessary medical expenses for a period of two years, and 70 percent of lost income up to \$3,000.00 per month for an aggregate of 52 weeks.
 These benefits apply to pedestrians.

 PIP benefits are primary for the insured and members of the insured's family residing in the same household that are injured as pedestrians.
-ORS 742.526(1)(c).
 PIP benefits regarding "[p]edestrians injured by the insured motor vehicle, other than the insured and members of family residing in the same household, shall be excess over any other collateral benefits to which the injured person is entitled, including but not limited to insurance benefits, governmental benefits or gratuitous benefits."
-ORS 742.526(1)(e).
 Therefore, the injured pedestrian's own motor vehicle PIP insurance, if any, will provide the first layer of PIP coverage.
-All other collateral benefits, including health insurance and any applicable government benefits such as

-Medicare, must be exhausted next.
+All other collateral benefits, including health insurance and any applicable government benefits such as Medicare, must be exhausted next.
 Excess PIP, which are those benefits available under the automobile insurance policy that covers the vehicle that injured the pedestrian, provide the last layer of coverage.
 PIP benefits "stack," which means that the injured pedestrian can receive the benefits from both primary and excess PIP.

 Even when primary PIP coverage is available through the pedestrian's own motor vehicle insurance, the potential for recovering excess PIP under the motorist's insurance should not be overlooked.
 Consider the situation where both the injured pedestrian and the motorist have PIP coverage under their respective motor vehicle insurance policies.
 The pedestrian exhausts his or her PIP benefits, receives the limits of the motorist's liability insurance policy, and no other insurance or collateral benefits are available.
 If the pedestrian has to reimburse a health insurer out of the liability insurance settlement, then that portion of the pedestrian's loss arguably is uninsured and, therefore, excess PIP benefits should be available.
-The author is aware of excess PIP paying benefits in such a situation.
+The author is not aware of any court decisions on this issue at the time of publication, although there may be a test case or two in the future.